Order $p$ quantum Wasserstein distances from couplings: Basic concepts and notation

-where $\sum_j q_j = 1$ and $q_j > 0$.
-Equivalently, the set of mixed states on $\mathcal{H}$ is defined as the set of Hermitian positive semidefinite linear operators of trace $1$, otherwise known as density operators, and we will denote this set by $\mathcal{D}(\mathcal{H})$.
+The set of mixed states on $\mathcal{H}$ is defined as the set of positive semidefinite linear operators of trace $1$, otherwise known as density operators, and we will denote this set by $\mathcal{D}(\mathcal{H})$.
+These operators are all compact, and so can be decomposed spectrally in the form